SleepyTunna/Mini_Project/Generative/README.md

 **Built with ❤️ for career growth and learning**

-*MARGDARSHAN - Your guide to a successful career in technology*
+*MARGDARSHAN - Your guide to a successful career in technology and medicine*